JasperTheMinecraftDev/learningprogress/README.md

 This plugin has one config file.
 When you execute the command /teleportloc it will teleport you to the location specified in the config.yml and shows the message that's also specified in the config.yml
 That's simply all what it does.

+# GameModeCommand
+Woo, a gamemodecommand plugin!
+Simple, yet effective.
+It has one main command, that's /gamemodes.
+It supports 4 gamemodes on this moment, creative, survival, spectator and adventure.

+Example usage: /gamemodes creative.
+As always, everything is customizable and changeable, feel free to take a look at the src!